Class History: 1969

 - Eight classmates were selected for flag rank in the U. S. Navy:

 • Admiral James O. Ellis was the highest ranking Navy officer, serving in his last tour as Commander, U.S. Strategic Command.

 • Vice Admiral Albert T. Church.

 • Rear Admirals Stanley W. Bryant, Ronald L. Christenson, Richard G. Kirkland, Roland B. Knapp, John B. Padgett, and Robert G. Sprigg.

 - Three classmates became U. S. Marine Corps general officers:

-- Jerry Gallagher is our last classmate to still be flying military jets, following his fleet operations with 31 years as a flight instructor at the U.S. Naval Test Pilot School at Patuxent River, Maryland—first on active duty, and later (and still as we approach our 40th reunion) as a contractor.
+- Jerry Gallagher was our last classmate to fly military jets, following his fleet operations with nearly four decades as a flight instructor at the U.S. Naval Test Pilot School at Patuxent River, Maryland—first on active duty, and later as a contractor, retiring in December 2013.